-Managers should immediately inform the Head of Internal Audit if a fraud or other irregularity is suspected and also ensure that any supporting documentation or other evidence is secured.
-The Head of Internal Audit will inform the Chief Financial Officer.
+Managers should immediately inform the Head of Internal Audit if a fraud or other irregularity is suspected who will then inform the Chief Financial Officer of significant allegations.
 Other officers will in turn be informed as appropriate and consistent with the need to ensure confidentiality is maintained so as not to prejudice any subsequent investigation.